FAQs

 What can I expect during my horse’s first appointment?

-After your horse’s evaluation they will receive a full body sports massage.
-Following your horse’s massage, we will discuss additional bodywork, therapies, exercises and stretches, specifically tailored to your unique horse.
-Within 48 hours you will receive a session report detailing the findings of your horse’s therapy session, as well any other previously discussed recommendations.
+Within 48 hours of your appointment, you will receive a session report through EquiPro Connect detailing the findings of your horse’s therapy session, as well any other previously discussed recommendations.

 How can I prepare for my horse’s appointment?

 Your horse should be in place roughly 10 minutes prior to your appointment time so they have time to settle.
 Ideally, they should be in a low traffic area of the barn where they can relax, and both horse and practitioner can focus on the session.
+Please take into consideration the routine of your barn when scheduling your appointment and try to avoid feeding times or other high traffic times for your horse’s environment.

 Will receiving a sports massage or kinesiology taping application impact my horse's training and show schedule?

-Generally, massage and kinesiology tape should not significantly disrupt your horse's training or show schedule.
-While some horses may exhibit slight sensitivity the day after a massage, it typically doesn't require any alterations to your routines.
-Kinesiology tape is flexible enough to be worn under blankets and saddle pads.
+Kinesiology tape is flexible enough to be worn under blankets and saddle pads and many people ride with it in place.
 However, if this is your horse's first session or taping application, it's advisable to schedule it at least four days before a major show.
 This allows your horse to acclimate to the changes in movement and adapt to the increased range of motion, which may initially feel slightly different to under saddle.

 Can the practitioner diagnose my horse's illness or lameness?

-No, diagnosing your horse's illness or lameness is the responsibility of a qualified veterinarian.
+No. Diagnosing your horse's illness or lameness is the responsibility of a qualified veterinarian.
 Equine massage or bodywork should never be considered a substitute for veterinary medicine.
 It is neither intended nor appropriate for diagnosing illness or lameness.

 Are there situations when my horse should refrain from receiving a massage or bodywork?

-Yes, there are certain circumstances when it's best for your horse to avoid massage and other forms of bodywork.
-Horses that are in shock, running a fever, or have been diagnosed with cancer should not be worked on.
+Yes!
+There are certain circumstances when it's best for your horse to avoid massage and other forms of bodywork.
+Horses that are in shock, running a fever, or have been diagnosed with an infectious illness or cancer should not be worked on.
 It is also not advised for horses with heart or kidney issues.
-Additionally, massage and bodywork should never be applied to areas exhibiting heat or swelling.
-If your horse has recently suffered an acute injury, it's essential to have them examined by a veterinarian before considering any additional therapies.

 ** Always notify your practitioner to any changes to your horse’s health or medication prior to scheduling an appointment**